Kreyu/data-table-bundle/docs/features/actions/batch-actions.md

 - every batch action's `href` parameter appended with `product_id[]=1&category_id[]=4`
 - every batch action's `data-product-id` parameter set to `[1]` and `data-category-id` set to `[4]`

+If the action has no `href` parameter, the query parameters will not be appended.
+The data parameters are not used internally and can be used for custom scripts.

 If `FormActionType` is used, the scripts will append hidden inputs with selected values, for example: